nest/nest-simulator/doc/topology/Topology_UserManual.rst

    probability distribution.

-The following code shows a practical example: A :math:`21\times21` network which connects to itself with divergent Gaussian connections.
+The following code shows a practical example: A :math:`21\times21` network which connects to itself with Gaussian connections.
 The resulting graphics is shown in :numref:`fig_vislayer`.
 All elements and the targets of the center neuron are shown, as well as mask and connection probability.

 .. literalinclude:: user_manual_scripts/layers.py
     :start-after: #{ vislayer #}